statikbe/laravel-filament-flexible-content-blocks/README.md

 ### 3. Setup the Filament resource

 Create a filament resource and its page with the filament command.

+If your model is translatable, add the [`FlexibleContentBlocksTranslatable`](./src/Filament/Resource/Concerns/FlexibleContentBlocksTranslatable.php) trait, to use the locales configured by this package.

 #### Setup the table